Here’s our epic guide for the best things to do in Krabi Thailand – Don’t do the same things everyone else does!

 Krabi is a province in southern Thailand hosting all the usual gems you’d expect.

-From the postcard-perfect beaches, pristine water, coral reefs, waterfalls, and epic caves to get lost in.
+From the beautiful beaches, pristine water, coral reefs, waterfalls, and epic caves to get lost in.

 If you’ve been losing your mind in Bangkok, head down south to Krabi for your dose of rejuvenating time and exploration.